danparnella/demo-profile/README.md

 # demo-profile
 Demo of a social network type profile of users and Marvel characters that they follow.

-Every time you open the app it's populated with random user data, which includes:
+Every time you open the app/pull to refresh, it's populated with random user data, which includes:

 - background and profile photos
 - name, location, birthday, relationship user (or single)